 - Sudden, severe, and/or stabbing, ipsilateral pleuritic chest pain and dyspnea

 - Reduced or absent breath sounds, hyperresonant percussion, decreased fremitus on the ipsilateral side

 - Severe acute respiratory distress: cyanosis, restlessness, diaphoresis

 - Reduced chest expansion on the ipsilateral side

-- Secondary injuries (e.g., open or closed wounds)
+- Secondary injuries may be present (e.g., open or closed wounds).

-- Tension pneumothorax is primarily a clinical diagnosis and prolonged diagnostic studies should be avoided to initiate immediate treatment.
+- Tension pneumothorax is primarily a clinical diagnosis and prolonged diagnostic studies should be avoided in favor of initiating immediate treatment.

 - If pulmonary disease is present: airway or parenchymal lesions